I tried having AI determine IAM role permissions via a "harness" with AgentCore integration in Step Functions

 Architecture Overview

-This flow accepts an IAM role name as input, collects policy information via direct SDK calls, passes it to the AgentCore Harness for AI evaluation, and then branches based on the result.
+This flow receives an IAM role name as input, collects policy information via direct SDK calls, passes it to the AgentCore harness for AI evaluation, and then branches based on the result.

-Note that the sample in this article is a simplified implementation that only evaluates attached managed policies and inline policies.
-For actual IAM role risk assessment, trust policies (AssumeRolePolicyDocument), Permissions Boundaries, SCPs, resource-based policies, and usage history should also be considered.
+Note that the sample in this article is a simplified implementation that evaluates only attached managed policies and inline policies.
+For actual IAM role risk assessment, you also need to consider trust policies (AssumeRolePolicyDocument), Permissions Boundaries, SCPs, resource-based policies, and usage history.

 Implementation Key Points

-The Resource URI is arn:aws:states:::bedrockagentcore:invokeHarness (no hyphen), while the HarnessArn is arn:aws:bedrock-agentcore:... (with hyphen).
+The Resource URI is arn:aws:states:::bedrockagentcore:invokeHarness (without hyphen), but the HarnessArn is arn:aws:bedrock-agentcore:... (with hyphen).
 Be careful not to confuse them.

 Policy information retrieved via SDK is stringified with $string() and concatenated with & to dynamically construct the prompt.